 Skin gambling and interactive entertainment: the trouble with skin in the game

 The ability to purchase and trade skins is a feature of many popular games.
-The “skin” of a weapon, costume, or other item, generally refers to its aesthetic appearance (with some skins also conferring a limited playing advantage).
+The “skin” of a weapon, costume, or other item, generally refers to its aesthetic appearance (with some skins conferring a limited playing advantage).
 Certain games allow gamers to buy or trade stylised or multi-coloured skins, some of which are considered rare, or are otherwise sought-after.
-Gamers are able to buy, swap or trade skins using tokens or virtual currency, including via third party skin trading platforms.
-Developers and digital distribution platforms also sometimes have open Application Programming Interfaces (APIs), which enable third party skin trading sites to link to the developer’s or digital distributor’s system to enable trading.
+Gamers are able to buy, swap or trade skins using tokens or virtual currency, including via skin trading platforms operated by third parties.
+Developers and digital distribution platforms sometimes have open Application Programming Interfaces (APIs) which enable third party skin trading sites to link to the developer’s or digital distributor’s system to enable trading of skins.
 Juniper Research has estimated that consumer spending on loot boxes and skin gambling will reach $50 billion by 2022.

 The problems with skin gambling

 Over time, third party skin trading sites have become increasingly sophisticated, so that gamers visiting them are able to participate in what are ostensibly gambling activities, with the aim of winning more, or better, skins.
 For example, some third party sites enable several players to participate in a game where each player offers up a number of skins.
 A game of chance is then run to see who wins them all.

 Unlicensed gambling of skins is an issue that has concerned gambling regulatory authorities for some time, including the Gambling Commission in the UK.
 A particular concern is that children are participating in skin gambling.
 In August 2016, the Gambling Commission published a discussion paper on the subject, followed last year by the publication of a position paper.